anthonylu23/openbook/PROJECT_PLAN.md

 # OpenBook Project Plan

-## 100% Local, Privacy-First RAG System
+## Privacy-First RAG System with Flexible LLM Integration

 ## Project Overview

-**OpenBook** is a fully local, privacy-first command-line interface (CLI) tool that transforms local document directories into a queryable knowledge base using RAG (Retrieval-Augmented Generation) technology.
-The tool runs entirely on your machine, indexing documents into a local vector database and providing an MCP (Model Context Protocol) server interface for seamless integration with LLM tools—all without any network requests or cloud dependencies.
+**OpenBook** is a privacy-first command-line interface (CLI) tool that transforms local document directories into a queryable knowledge base using RAG (Retrieval-Augmented Generation) technology.
+Documents are indexed into a local vector database, and users can query the indexed knowledge using their choice of LLM provider—from fully local models (Ollama) to cloud-based APIs (OpenAI, Anthropic).

-**Core Philosophy**: Your documents, your machine, your privacy.
-No cloud, no APIs, no tracking—ever.
+**Core Philosophy**: Your documents stay local.
+Choose your LLM freely.
+Maximum flexibility, maximum control.

 ### Core Value Proposition

-- **100% Local Execution**: Everything runs on your machine—no internet required, no data ever leaves your computer
+- **Local Document Processing**: Your documents are indexed locally and never transmitted anywhere
-- **Privacy First**: Your documents, embeddings, and queries stay completely private
+- **Privacy First**: Document embeddings and vector database stay completely private on your machine
-- **Instant Context**: Turn any directory into searchable LLM context in seconds
+- **Flexible LLM Integration**: Choose between fully local (Ollama) or cloud-based LLMs (OpenAI, Anthropic)
-- **Ephemeral Storage**: Database is created on startup and cleaned up on exit (optional persistence available)
+- **Instant Context**: Turn any directory into searchable knowledge in seconds
-- **Offline Ready**: Works without internet connection after initial model download
+- **Simple CLI Interface**: Easy-to-use commands for indexing and querying
-- **MCP Integration**: Local server exposes indexed knowledge via standardized protocol for LLM tools
+- **Offline Indexing**: Index documents without internet connection after initial model download

 ---